atmajitg/bloodbanks/readme.md

----
-title: "Location of Blood Banks"
-author: "Atmajit"
-date: "April 5, 2018"
-output: html_document
----

 ## Motivation
 The main motivation behind this simple shiny app is to make it easier to locate blood banks in India along with pincodes, addresses, contact person name and number.

 ## Data:
-Data for the blood bank application is sourced from Open Government Data Platform.
+Data for the blood bank application is sourced from [Open Government Data Platform](https://data.gov.in/).
 The original data is available as a csv file called "Blood Bank Directory (updated Till Last Month)".
 The raw data file, processed data file and my shiny code is made available on my github.

 I have tried my best to comment and explain where necessary.